alexerdmann/HER/README.md

 First off, we need to define a *lg* variable to tell HER what language we're dealing with.
 If you have multiple languages, you would probably be better off dividing your data by language and running HER multiple times, one for each language with its own data.

-To set your *lg* variable, review the language codes supported by the Moses Tokenizer which HER will use to prepare your data.
-These codes are represented by the suffixes found on the files located in *Scripts/Moses_Tokenizer/share/nonbreaking_prefixes/nonbreaking_prefix.[suffix]*.
+To set your *lg* variable, choose one of the language codes below that are supported by the Moses Tokenizer which HER will use to prepare your data:

+* ca - Catalan
+* cs - Czech
+* de - German
+* el - Modern Greek
+* en - English
+* es - Spanish
+* fi - Finnish
+* fr - French
+* ga - Irish
+* hu - Hungarian
+* is - Icelandic
+* it - Italian
+* lt - Lithuanian
+* lv - Latvian
+* nl - Dutch
+* pl - Polish
+* pt - Portuguese
+* ro - Romanian
+* ru - Russian
+* sk - Slovak
+* sl - Slovenian
+* sv - Swedish
+* ta - Tamil
+* yue - Cantonese
+* zh - Mandarin

 If your language is not listed, consider using *en*, as English is a safe default.
 English tokenization is minimalistic, essentially only separating punctuation from adjoining words, whereas many other languages' tokenization schemes aggressively break words into component meaningful parts.